-Please join me in welcoming nine new tenure–track faculty members to the College.
+Please join me in welcoming five new tenure–track faculty members to the College.
 These scholar-teachers will contribute work and expertise in their special areas of interest.
 They will also enrich the intellectual environment within the College and Georgia Tech by expanding our range of disciplinary and interdisciplinary research and the learning experiences we provide our students.
 I am confident that each of these individuals will further our momentum in knowledge creation, innovation, and problem solving at the intersection of the humanities, social sciences, and technology.

 Kaye Husbands Fealing is an economist who comes to the Ivan Allen College of Liberal Arts from the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
 During the course of her career, she has built an distinguished record of achievements in scholarship and education, as well as in national and international leadership and service.
 Her areas of expertise include international trade policy; science, technology, and innovation policy in specific contexts; knowledge generation and the development of networks.